panevins/bst236_hw1_codeblog/README.md

 2. asked AI copilot to generate a homepage for me. it created a file directory.

-please create a homepage for my coding blog that can be opened via github pages, using css and html please update the css to have a pale purple background and use a serif font, and so that body text is contained in white boxes
+   *please create a homepage for my coding blog that can be opened via github pages, using css and html

+   * please update the css to have a pale purple background and use a serif font, and so that body text is contained in white boxes

+   * I then requested a variety of small aesthetic changes, which I was able to implement myself.

 # Coding Blog